 PCI Math Comp Biol is a community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.

-PCI Math Comp Biol is not designed to be a free peer-reviewing service for authors aiming to improve their articles before submission to a journal.
-It is, of course, possible, for authors to then submit their recommended article to a traditional journal, but this is not the goal of PCI Math Comp Biol.
+PCI Math Comp Biol is not designed to be a free peer reviewing service for authors aiming to improve their articles before submission to a journal, although, of course, it remains possible to submit a recommended preprint to a traditional journal.

 PCI Math Comp Biol recommends only preprints of high scientific quality that are methodologically and ethically sound.
 To this end, PCI Math Comp Biol:

 - Requires data, computer codes and mathematical and statistical analysis scripts to be made available to reviewers and recommenders at the time of submission and to readers after recommendation.

 - Welcomes preprint submissions based on preregistrations (whether or not reviewed).

 - Welcomes preprints reporting negative results, provided that the questions addressed and the methodology are sound.

 - Does not accept submissions of preprints presenting financial conflicts of interest.
 Other conflicts of interest must be minimal and declared.

 - Ensures that, as far as possible, the recommenders and referees have no conflict of interest with the content or authors of the study being evaluated.